2026 Price Guide · Greater Toronto Area

 One of the most important — and least talked about — factors in Botox pricing is who is actually holding the needle.
 In Ontario, Botox must be prescribed and can be administered by several types of regulated health professionals.

-Based on credential data from 184 GTA clinics in the SkinDay directory:
+Based on verified credential and pricing data from the SkinDay directory:

 RN / RPN